viirya/spark-profiling-tools/README.md

 statsd-jvm-profiler provides a Node.js app as dashboard for InfluxDB backend.
 But it is quite out of date.
 The main issue is that the `influx` npm module it uses is too old and not compatible with latest InfluxDB which is used by the InfluxDB Docker image.
 I've submitted a [PR](https://github.com/etsy/statsd-jvm-profiler/pull/52) to fix it.
 But this project seems inactive for a while, I'm not sure if it will be reviewd and accepted.
 If it is not, you can still use the changed code in the forked branch.

 ## jvm-profiler

+### Features

+* Profiling JVM processes
+* Java-agent based
+* Metrics
+    * CPU/Memory, GC, I/O, stacktraces
+* Collects logs by using Kafka
+* Provides a script to generate flamegraph for stacktraces visualization
+    * Lacks built-in support for visualizing other metrics